 Review the Silver Award Project Proposal and Silver Award Checklist in the appendix with each team.
 Together, you can decide if the project plan is complete, or if more planning is needed first.
-When you're ready, encourage your Girl Scouts to officially submit thier proposal to council!
+When you're ready, encourage your Girl Scouts to officially submit!

-The Silver Award proposal must be submitted and approved by council's Highest Award Committee BEFORE the Girl Scouts continue work on their projects.
+The Silver Award proposal must be submitted and approved BEFORE the Girl Scouts continue work on their projects.